kubernetes/kubernetes/docs/user-guide/debugging-services.md

 ## Setup

 For the purposes of this walk-through, let's run some `Pod`s.
+Since you're probably debugging your own `Service` you can substitute your own details, or you can follow along and get a second data point.

 ```sh
 $ kubectl run hostnames --image=gcr.io/google_containers/serve_hostname \